Discover an overview of landlord-tenant laws and tenant protections against landlord harassment so you can defend your

 - Keep copies of all rental agreements, letters, notices, photos, names of witnesses, notes, and any other evidence used to support your claim.

 - Calling the police if you feel like you are in danger or your safety is threatened

 Pro tip for landlords: If your tenants are accusing you of harassment, you will benefit from following these same tips.
 Take detailed notes of all your interactions.
 Use software designed for landlords to keep excellent records.
 Ask for a witness to join you and even record tenant interactions.
-Understand the law and know what qualifies for a legal eviction.
+Understand the law and know what qualifies as a legal eviction.
 Work with an attorney familiar with landlord-tenant laws in your state and city.